elilee476/elilee476.github.io/_posts/2024-12-24-Loper-Bright-Event-Study.md

 All of the above are quite bold theoretical speculations that may not be fully supported by my results.
 But even if I'm wrong about all that, I think the results are at least interesting in that they show that the consensus among intelligent and well-informed investors was that *Loper Bright* didn't change anything about how businesses are regulated in the United States in a way that would make them decisively better or worse off.
 Given the extremely enthusiastic and apocalyptic reception of the decision on both sides of the admin state debate, both sides could stand to reevaluate how they understand the decision.
 Whatever else it did, it does not appear to have affected the American economy in any significant way.

+[^1]: A problem with this date is that it was the day after the famous Trump-Biden presidential debate, which in hindsight could be taken as a news item increasing the probability of a Trump victory.
+That's why testing the cert date in addition is helpful.
+A longer event window should also help show us lasting effects of an admin law change as opposed to momentary boost from Trump debate buzz.
+I would also like to note that because the Trump admin is generally perceived as deregulatory, this issue is more likely to result in a Type 1 error (falsely rejecting a null hypothesis) than a Type 2.
+Since my argument relies on declining to reject the null hypothesis, this is not as dangerous of a problem.

-[^1]: To make replicating my results easier for any interested readers, I'm sharing the [dataset](https://docs.google.com/spreadsheets/d/1hTWFE5YX6EDu6cHLo2Lj-55cSHYmJfi0jXONyvZIL_M/edit?usp=sharing) I used.
+[^2]: To make replicating my results easier for any interested readers, I'm sharing the [dataset](https://docs.google.com/spreadsheets/d/1hTWFE5YX6EDu6cHLo2Lj-55cSHYmJfi0jXONyvZIL_M/edit?usp=sharing) I used.
 Readers, especially skeptical ones, should feel encouraged to use the the the built-in Google Finance data to test different event dates, indices, estimation windows, or more sophisticated calculations for expected returns than my simple CAPM model.
 I would be happy to discuss and/or update this post with any interesting discoveries.

-[^2]: I used an estimation window of -120 days from event date to -11 days.
-My event observation period was 14 trading days, which is slightly longer than the 5-10 day period event studies typically study.
+[^3]: I used an estimation window of -120 days from event date to -11 days.
+I assumed a normal distribution for all indices.
+My event observation period was 10 trading days, which is slightly longer than the 5 day period event studies typically study.
 I made this choice in order to be extra sure that the market had time to digest the news of *Loper Bright*.
 For an overview of my code and additional information on how to run event studies in Stata, see [this paper](https://journals.sagepub.com/doi/pdf/10.1177/1536867X1801800211).